Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: Pragmatic State Estimation: Decode Hold

-As highlighted in \eqref{eq:DH_def}, the D\&H solution does not trigger the calculations of an APP logarithmic ratio required by the MAP estimator.
-On the other hand, the following example provides an intuition of why the simple scheme is inherently suboptimal. \begin{example} Consider the case of a system with $M=2$ sources, operating under the reactive transmission strategy, and assume the following evolution: \begin{itemize} \item at time $n-2$, we have $X_{n-2} = 0$, $X^{(1)}_{n-2} = 1$ \item at time $n-1$ only the source of interest transitions: $X_{n-1} = 1$, $X^{(1)}_{n-1} = 1$ \item at time $n$ both sources transition: $X_{n} = 0$, $X^{(1)}_{n} = 0$ \end{itemize} Accordingly, slot $n-1$ sees the sole transmission of the reference source, so that $Y_{n-1}=1$, whereas a collision is experienced over slot $n$, i.e. $Y_n = \collision$.
+From \eqref{eq:DH_def} we see that the D\&H solution does not require the calculations of an APP logarithmic ratio as in the MAP estimator, nor does it lean on knowledge of the source statistics.
+On the other hand, the following example provides an intuition of why this simple scheme is inherently suboptimal. \begin{example} Consider the case of a system with $M=2$ sources, operating under the reactive transmission strategy, and assume the following evolution: \begin{itemize} \item at time $n-2$, we have $X_{n-2} = 0$, $X^{(1)}_{n-2} = 1$ \item at time $n-1$ only the source of interest transitions: $X_{n-1} = 1$, $X^{(1)}_{n-1} = 1$ \item at time $n$ both sources transition: $X_{n} = 0$, $X^{(1)}_{n} = 0$ \end{itemize} Accordingly, slot $n-1$ sees the sole transmission of the reference source, so that $Y_{n-1}=1$, whereas a collision is experienced over slot $n$, i.e. $Y_n = \collision$.
 In this situation, the D\&H estimator outputs the sequence $\est_{n-1} = 1$, $\est_{n}=1$, providing an erroneous estimate in slot $n$ (i.e., $\est_n \neq X_n$) Conversely, the output of the threshold test on the APP logarithmic ratio in \eqref{eq:lambdan_def} performed by the MAP approach returns the correct estimates in both time instants.
 This can readily be verified by observing that, for the case under study, \mbox{$\mathsf P[X_{n}=0 \,|\, Y_n=\collision,Y_{n-1}=1,Y^{n-2}=y^{n-2}\,] = 1$}.
-Indeed, the observation of a collision implies that both nodes transmitted, and hence changed their state, providing certain knowledge of the state of the reference source at time $n$ as well.
-The suboptimality of the D\&H estimator stems by disregarding this type of information. \end{example}
+Indeed, the observation of a collision implies that both nodes transmitted, and hence changed their state, providing certain knowledge of the state of the reference source at time $n$ as well. \end{example}

 To characterize the performance of this low-complexity solution, we focus on the average error probability $P_e$, which can be effectively computed by jointly tracking the source state and estimate processes via the Markov chain $(X_n,\est_n)$.
 The analysis we present is exact under random transmissions, whereas it resorts to the myopic surrogate model when the reactive strategy is implemented.